My supplies and method :

 If you have more plants at one time to press than what will fit on the paper towel you’re going to need to make layers of books and paper towels.
 It should be like this – table, paper towel, plants, paper towel, book, paper towel, plants, paper towel, book and so on.
 It’s definitely okay to put more than one specimen or kind of specimen per paper towel sandwich.
 But try not too put big juicy plants with small nearly dry ones or the moisture from the big one may compromise the quality of the small one.

-here's a similar one to what I use) and tape down my plants with some washi tape.
+After they’ve dried completely you’re free to do whatever you’d like with them.
+I move mine to another notebook (here’s a similar one to what I use) and tape down my plants with some washi tape.
 I tape them down because it holds them in place, looks nice and keeps them organized but also so I can remove them if I ever want to use them for another project.
-The ones that don't get organized in the notebook are sandwiched between new dry paper towel layers and stored between pages of books.
+The ones that don’t get organized in the notebook are sandwiched between new dry paper towel layers and stored between pages of books.

 • Press your plants immediately.
 I always find it best to press things as soon as I find them or pick them.